hanoglu/PurePHPDatabase/README.md

 ```

 ## Safety Notes
-This project licensed under GPL v2 and does not offer any safety guarantee.
+This project licensed under GPL v2 and does not offer any safety guarantee.<br>
+All data is stored in the PHP files, be sure nobody can get access .php files remotely, it should be like that by default in PHP server.<br>
+You should change default password at the beginning of db.php file.
+It should be 'admin' by default.